jebo4real/FreelanceByGroup3/README.md

 6. Run the following command in your terminal to migrate the database 'sequelize db:migrate'
 7. Run the following command to seed the database with the necessary records. 'sequelize db:seed:all' (This step is important because the registration depends on the records that will be seeded).
-8. To start the application run the following command. 'npm startdev' OR 'npm start'
+8. To start the application run the following command. 'npm startdev' OR 'npm start' to OR
+ - Vist the following link to check it out https://jebo-freelance.herokuapp.com/

 Sprint 1 / Phase 1
 Authentication And Profile